 Kauna’oa Beach is delightful!
 We’ve never spent so much time in the ocean at a beach resort as we did here.
 We snorkeled, floated and played in the ocean like a couple of kids.

 Mauna Kea Beach Hotel is located about 30 minutes north of the Kona (KOA) airport.
 It’s near their sister resort Westin Hapuna Beach Resort, Kawaihae and Waimea.
 Plus, it’s a short drive to the shops and restaurants of Mauna Lani and Waikoloa resorts.
 We felt like this location was a great base to explore Hawaii Island.
 To learn more about this location, see this Google Map with Mauna Kea Beach Hotel noted.

 Mauna Kea Beach Hotel has two accommodation buildings — the Main Tower and the Beachfront Wing.
-This link describes all the room locations, views and options.
+Review the hotel’s website to understand more about the room locations, views and options.

 We were upgraded to an ocean front deluxe room on the fifth floor of the Main Tower, which was fantastic.
 We only stayed here four nights but with the space and layout of the room, we could have easily stayed here for a month or much longer without feeling confined.

 The wall of cabinetry offers tea, coffee and beverage supplies, along with a desk area.
 Behind the sliding panels, there is a high definition television.

 The views of Kauna’oa Bay were absolutely captivating.